inexorgame-obsolete/wiki-mirror/Build.md

   * Clone the Repository
     * click `Repository` and `Clone` (or press `Ctrl+Shift+O`)
-    * Select "Remote Git ... repository", Url = https://github.com/inexor-game/code
+    * Select "Remote Git ... repository", URL = https://github.com/inexor-game/code
     * On the next Page select both `Include Submodules` as well as `Fetch all Heads and Tags`
     * Select a folder on the next page.
 Your local Git repository will be created here.
     * Select `Finish`